sivkri/ImageColorAnalysis/README.md

 Install **python** using conda and then use pip, to install module/packages required - _sys, os, glob_.

-It doesnt matter abou the usage of file format either *png or jpg* format are recommended.
+Either *png or jpg* format are recommended.
 Since the image captured by microscope must be edited/measured using Microsoft paint 2D.
 If you saved the file in another format such like TIF, then you can change to above mentioned preferred format.

-B. **_Drawing a sticker over the leaf_**
+B. **_Drawing a sticker/dots over the leaf_**

 Example file name